kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Programming in Python/Week 2/README.md

 > Objectives
 >- Create new functions to solve specific problems.
 >- Gain experience of using for loops to iterate over different data collections.
->- Create and use data structures to store, retrieve and loop over data.
+>- Create and use data structures to store, retrieve and loop over data."

 #### [Read in data, store, manipulate and output new data to a file](./read_write.py)